 During the year ended June 30, 2021, the District received a \$7,000,000 Dry Period Financing Loan from the California School Finance Authority to supplement cash shortfalls created by the retraction of ERAF funds by the County Controller's Office.
-This was a short-term, temporary loan to be repaid by November 30, 2021 at less than 1% interest.
-The outstanding balance on the loan at June 30, 2021, was \$4,898,477.
+This was a short-term, temporary loan to be repaid by November 30, 2021, at less than 1% interest.
+Loan was paid off as of June 30, 2022.